lyhsiang/AWS-TechFest-Generative-AI-HK/Spec-Coding/Kiro-Spec-Workshop.md

 # 🚀 Kiro Spec Workshop: Hands-On Exercises

-> **Master specification-driven development** through practical exercises that demonstrate real-world scenarios and build your expertise with Kiro Specs.

 ## Introduction

 In this section, you will learn how to use Kiro in a spec-driven development style.
 Unlike vibe coding where you give high-level instructions and let Kiro figure everything out, spec coding involves creating detailed specifications that break down complex features into manageable, well-defined tasks.
 This approach provides better control, documentation, and iterative development for complex projects.